Dylan531/pelican-graphene-website/content/quotes_project_page_generation.md

 Slug: quotes-project-pagegen
 Authors: Dylan

 While I will certainly update this article soon, I wanted to put out the code used to parse through the quotes themselves, and make them into a web page.
+I also need to fix code being shown incorrectly by Pagination on the home page of this blog, it's incredibly broken.

 	:::python
 	import storage